Music

 Piano (Classical/Jazz); Violin; Viola; Cello; Double Bass; Flute; Oboe; Clarinet; Trumpet; French Horn; Trombone; Tuba; Orchestral percussion; Drum Kit; Saxophone; Guitar (Acoustic/Electric); Voice (Classical/Pop); Thai Instruments.
 Theory lessons are also offered.

-Many of the orchestral instrument teachers work with the Bangkok Symphony Orchestra, The Thailand Philharmonic Orchestra and other professional ensembles in Bangkok.
+Many of the orchestral instrument teachers work with the Bangkok Symphony Orchestra, the Thailand Philharmonic Orchestra and other professional ensembles in Bangkok.
 Lessons are billed separately.

 HEADS OF STUDIO & INSTRUMENT LEADERS